-The System's proportionate share of the net OPEB liability was actuarially determined based on employer contributions during the fiscal year ended June 30, 2017.
-At June 30, 2017, the System's proportionate share was 0.185830%, which was a decrease of 0.002001% from its proportionate share measured as of June 30, 2016.
-For the year ended June 30, 2018, the System's recognized OPEB expense of \$292.1 thousand.
+At June 30, 2019, the System reported a liability of approximately \$4.7 million for its proportionate share of the net OPEB liability.
+The net OPEB liability was measured as of June 30, 2018.
+The total OPEB liability used to calculate the net OPEB liability was based on an actuarial valuation as of June 30, 2017.
+An expected total OPEB liability as of June 30, 2018 was determined using standard roll-forward techniques.
+The System's proportionate share of the net OPEB liability was actuarially determined based on employer contributions during the fiscal year ended June 30, 2018.
+At June 30, 2018, the System's proportionate share was 0.181584%, which was a decrease of 0.004246% from its proportionate share measured as of June 30, 2017.
+For the year ended June 30, 2019, the System's recognized OPEB expense was \$320.7 thousand.

-Actuarial assumptions: The total OPEB liability as of June 30, 2017 was determined by an actuarial valuation as of June 30, 2016 using the following actuarial assumptions and other inputs, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2017:
+Actuarial assumptions: The total OPEB liability as of June 30, 2018 was determined by an actuarial valuation as of June 30, 2017 using the following actuarial assumptions and other inputs, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2018:

-Salary increase 3.25 - 7.00%, including inflation Investment rate of return 7.50%, net of State OPEB plan
+Inflation Salary increase: 2.75% 3.25 - 7.00%, including inflation 7.30%, compounded annually, net of OPEB plan investment expense,

+Investment rate of return including inflation

-Healthcare cost trend rate:
+Healthcare trend rate:

+Pre-Medicare Eligible 7.50%

-Pre-Medicare Eligible 7.75% Medicare Eligible 5.75%
+Medicare Eligible 5.50%

 Ultimate trend rate:

+Pre-Medicare Eligible 4.75%

+Medicare Eligible 4.75%

-Pre-Medicare Eligible 5.00% Medicare Eligible 5.00% Year of Ultimate trend rate 2022
+Year of Ultimate trend rate

+Pre-Medicare Eligible 2028

+Medicare Eligible 2022

 Mortality rates were based on the RP-2000 Combined Mortality Table for Males or Females, as appropriate, with adjustments for mortality improvements based on Scale BB.
 The RP-2000 Combined Mortality Table projected to 2025 with projection scale BB and set forward 2 years or both males and females is used for the period after service retirement and for dependent beneficiaries.
-The RP-2000 Disabled Mortality Table projected to 2025 with projection scale BB and set back 7 years for males and set forward 3 years for females is used for the period after disability retirement.
+The RP-2000 Disabled Mortality Table projected to 2025 with projection scale BB and set for males and set forward 3 years for females is used for the period after disability retirement.

-The actuarial assumptions used in the June 30, 2016 valuation were based on the results of an actuarial experience study for the pension systems, which covered the five-year period ending June 30, 2014.
+The actuarial assumptions used in the June 30, 2017 valuation were based on the results of an actuarial experience study for the pension systems, which covered the five-year period ending June 30, 2014.